Soteria: Efficient Symbolic Execution as a Functional Library: Implementation

 \paragraph{The Solver Interface} The solver interface defines a `solver' of type \myinline{t} as an object to which constraints (boolean symbolic values) can be added using \myinline{add_constraints}.
 One can check whether the current state satisfies these constraints using \myinline{check_sat}, which returns $\sat$, $\unsat$ or $\unknown$ (the \myinline{Solver_result.t} type).
 The current state also records the symbolic variables currently in scope, allowing to create \emph{fresh} variables using \myinline{fresh_var}.
 A solver must be \emph{incremental}: it must support saving the current state using \myinline{save}, backtracking the last \myinline{n} checkpoints using \myinline{backtrack_n}, and resetting to the initial state using \myinline{reset}.
 The solver must provide a way to copy the current state of the solver as a list of boolean symbolic values using \myinline{as_values}.
 Finally, it must provide the \myinline{simplify} procedure to simplify a given symbolic value according to the current set of constraints; this is particularly important to enable optimisations in the SE monad, as we discuss below.

 Note that this interface is already implemented by SMT solvers such as Z3 or CVC5, which support incremental solving via push/pop commands.
-Therefore, a valid implementation is to wrap such an SMT solver directly behind this interface and use the expression language of the SMT solver as the symbolic value representation.
-However, by keeping the \myinline{Value} opaque, we allow for arbitrary abstract implementations of symbolic values, which may enable simplification that are more tailored to the SE use case.
+As such, one can simply wrap such a solver directly behind this interface and use the solver expression language as the symbolic value representation.
+However, by keeping the \myinline{Value} opaque, we allow for arbitrary abstract implementations of symbolic values, which may enable simplifications that are more tailored to the SE use case.
 Similarly, using the \myinline{Solver} interface directly with an SMT solver is inefficient in practice, as SMT solvers are often designed to solve large batches of constraints at once, rather than incrementally adding small constraints.
 These two insights motivated the design of the \myinline{BV_solver} implementation.

 \paragraph{BV\_values} The \myinline{Bv_Value} module \emph{implements} the \myinline{Value} interface, using bitvectors to represent most symbolic values.
-Specifically, a symbolic value is either a bitvector of a given size, an IEEE float of a given precision, a location (memory object identifier) represented as a bitvector, a pointer represented as a location-offset pair (both bitvectors) à la CompCert~\cite{compcert-memory-model-leroy-2012}, or a boolean.
+Specifically, a symbolic value's type is either a bitvector of a given size, an IEEE float of a given precision, a location (memory object identifier) represented as a bitvector, a pointer represented as a location-offset pair (both bitvectors) à la CompCert~\cite{compcert-memory-model-leroy-2012}, or a boolean.
 This is sufficient to represent all values required to symbolically execute C and Rust programs.

 Our first optimisation (\newoptim{opt:hashcons}) is to hashcons~\cite{type-safe-modular-hash-consing-filliatre-2006} all values to reduce memory consumption, speed up syntactic equality checks, and enable efficient maps and sets of symbolic values.
 Our second optimisation (\newoptim{opt:reduce-on-constr}) consists in hiding the data representation of symbolic values to force clients to use constructors that eagerly perform simplifications, following work from \citewithauthor{qed-computing-what-correnson-2014}.
 For instance, constructing the addition of two concrete bitvectors immediately returns their sum as a concrete bitvector.
 Note that \optimref{opt:hashcons} and \optimref{opt:reduce-on-constr} synergise: simplifications ensure that certain values cannot be constructed in the first place, normalising them to a canonical form, hence increasing memory efficiency of the hashconsing table by reducing the number of distinct nodes.